DevTeam/csharp-interactive/CSharpInteractive.Tests/README_TEMPLATE.md

-### Restore a NuGet package by a version range for the specified .NET and path
+### Restoring a NuGet package by a version range for the specified .NET and path